 The New Zealand Police website has a number of tips for keeping yourself and your family safe.
-Some of the issues covered include:
+Some of the situations covered include:

-- setting limits on alcohol and parties with teenagers
+- setting limits on driving, alcohol and parties for your teenagers

 - rules and advice about caring for children

-The New Zealand Police website has a range of practical tips and a checklist to help you protect your home and vehicle from crime.
+The New Zealand Police website has a range of practical tips and checklists to help you protect your home and vehicle from crime.

 Many local communities have Neighbourhood Support groups where neighbours work together to help make communities safer and more caring.

-These groups can help to encourage neighbours to keep an eye out for anything unusual in the community, as well as working together to deal with any natural disasters.
+These groups can help to encourage neighbours to look out for anything unusual in the area and work together to deal with any natural disasters.

-Go online to see if there is a group in your area.
-If there isn’t, you could take the initiative and start one yourself.
+See if there is a group in your area.
+If not, you could think about starting one yourself.

 in New Zealand, people drive on the left!